Macular Degeneration Treatment NYC by Marc Bystock L.Ac.

 - Vascular endothelial growth factor supports new blood vessel growth.

-- The blood vessels grow under the retina leaking fluids and cause scarring.
+- The blood vessels grow under the retina, leaking fluids and causing scarring.

-- The anti-VEGF is injected into the eye to slow the growth of blood vessels.
+- Anti-VEGF is injected into the eye to slow blood vessel growth.